XueliangHan/xuelianghan.github.com/tool.markdown

   * [Notepad.cc](http://notepad.cc/) - Light weight online notepad, only plain-text, you can encrypt you specific URL with password.
   * [Pastebin](http://pastebin.com) - Number one paste tool since 2002, Pastebin is where you can store text online for a set period of time.
 * Image Online Host [Imgur](http://imgur.com/): Upload image and get the image URL.
 * Video Downloader for online video website: [KeepVID](http://keepvid.com/) Support almost all online video website and Java is needed for faster fetching the download links.
+(Youtube downloader)

 ####Online services
 * [About me](https://about.me): Beautiful way to make a bio for people to know you and find what you share.